mdemuth/hyper-item/plugins.md

 - of course any additional headers that are required by the API should also be send: *Accept-Language*, *Authorization*, ...
 - The above is analogous for Action-Contributions.
 - For Item-Contributions the parameter *injection* will be done for each of its specified links and actions.
-The *render* property for items may be set to *transclude* to seamlessly embed additional information for the domain-type.
+The *render* property for items may include *transclude* to seamlessly embed additional information for the domain-type.

 ## Related Material